dy/unihooks/readme.md

 #### `[value, setValue] = useChannel(key, init?)`

+Global value provider - `useState` with value identified globally by `key`.
-Global value provider.
-Can be used as value slot, eg. as application model layer without persistency.
+Can be used as value store, eg. as application model layer without persistency.
 Also can be used for intercomponent communication.

+`init` can be a value or a function, and (re)applies if the `key` changes.

 ```js
 import { useChannel } from 'unihooks'